 Leverage remote monitoring to protect cloud-based assets.
 Many districts have shifted to cloud-based software solutions without updating their security solutions or protocols.
 MSPs can leverage remote monitoring and management tools to help improve visibility into these solutions and potentially malicious traffic.

 Keep devices up to date with automation.
-Security patching is a necessary layer of security within every organization and it’s especially important for education clients due to gaps in cybersecurity awareness experienced by students, faculty, and staff.
+Security patching is a necessary layer of security within every organization, and it’s essential for education clients due to gaps in cybersecurity awareness experienced by students, faculty, and staff.
 When security updates are automated, this can help prevent cyberattacks from succeeding.

 The cybersecurity challenge for schools is even more complex than for many businesses.
-They house a wide variety of sensitive data (medical records, Social Security Numbers, personal information on thousands of minors, etc.), and their systems are accessed by adults and young children on various devices.
+They house sensitive data (medical records, Social Security Numbers, personal information on thousands of minors, etc.), and adults and young children on multiple devices access their systems.
 MSPs can help these organizations improve their cybersecurity posture by providing services and solutions that help them protect their systems while dealing with budget and staffing concerns.
 By following those best practices, districts can improve their security scores while expelling (pardon the pun) as many attacks as possible.